Rafficer/linux-cli-community/USAGE.md

    `PVPN_WAIT=300` means that ProtonVPN-CLI will check for 300 Seconds if the internet connection is working before timing out.
 Adjust this value as you prefer.

-   Also replace the path to the `protonvpn` executable in the `ExecStart=` line with the output of Step 1.
+   Also replace the path to the `protonvpn` executable in the `ExecStart=` line with the output of Step 2.

    If you want another connect command than fastest as used in this example, just replace `-f` with what you personally prefer.

+   Make sure that PIDFile path is same as from step 1.

 4. Reload the systemd configuration